 The index test was the VitalScan MCG, which is shown in Figure 1.
 Participants underwent a resting MCG scan within 30 minutes (± 15 minutes) of the standard resting 12-lead ECG being completed in the ED.
 All scans were performed at the patient’s bedside by a trained operator in accordance with the Manufacturer’s Instructions for Use manual.
 Results were stored and transferred to the research team, and were not revealed to the operator or any member of the clinical team.

 All participants underwent routine clinical assessment including resting 12-lead electrocardiograph (ECG) and one or more high sensitivity cardiac troponin measurement as per standard practice at the hospital.
 The protocol did not specify any additional interventions other than the MCG.
 The modified MACS score, which includes several clinical variables taken from history and clinical examination but doesn’t take account of troponin, [Unpublished data, Body R, University of Manchester, July 2016] was calculated following all baseline procedures and each participant was assigned to a low (<7%), intermediate (7-25%) or high risk (>25%) subgroup for secondary analysis, based on producing meaningful numbers in each strata.
+We used a modified MACS score that excludes troponin to determine whether clinical and MCG assessment could allow ACS rule-out without troponin testing.
 Hospital electronic records were reviewed at 3 months and each participant was contacted by telephone, email or text message to identify any MACE (death, non-fatal acute myocardial infarction (AMI), emergency revascularisation, hospitalisation for myocardial ischaemia, life threatening arrhythmia).

 An independent adjudication committee consisting of two emergency physicians and one cardiologist determined whether or not each participant had a reference standard diagnosis of ACS by reviewing all available ED and in-patient medical records, including high sensitivity troponin results.
 A standardised definition for ACS was used that classified cases as: (1) AMI, based upon the third universal definition and divided into type 1 and type 2;[16] (2) Unstable angina, based upon clinical symptoms consistent with ACS but without criteria for AMI, taking into account results from functional or anatomical testing and/or subsequent MACE.
 The committee were blinded to MCG results.

+The sample size was determined on the basis of estimating diagnostic sensitivity for ACS with acceptable precision.
 We split the sample on the basis of date of recruitment across the whole sample to an early training sample and a later validation sample.
 For the training sample we estimated that, assuming ACS prevalence of 15%, 300 participants (45 with ACS) would provide a 95% confidence interval (CI) ranging from 0.72 to 0.88 for an MCG algorithm with an AUROC of 0.8, or 0.84 to 0.96 for an AUROC of 0.9.
 For the validation sample, we estimated that, assuming ACS prevalence of 15%, 426 participants (64 with ACS) would provide a 95% CI ranging from 0.91 to 1.0 for sensitivity of 0.98 and 0.35 to 0.45 for specificity of 0.4.